rod2ik/web2js/README.md

 The following assumes you have TeX running on your machine (e.g., that `tangle` is available), and that you have the necessary TeX files installed on your system.

-A quick path to generate the tex.wasm and core.dump files is
+A quick path to generate the `tex.wasm` and `core.dump` files is

 ```sh
 npm install
 npm run build
 ```

-Note that newer versions of TeX are not compatible with this system.
-This is known to work with texlive 2019.
-Since this is not usually available on newer distributions of Linux a `Dockerfile` is included that provides a compatible Ubuntu 20.04 system to work with.
+Note that this is known to work with TeXLive 2023.
+A `Dockerfile` is included that provides a compatible Ubuntu 24.04 system to work with.
 To build and run the docker container execute the following.

 ```sh
 docker build -t web2js .
 docker run -it --rm -v `pwd`:/opt/web2js web2js
 ```

-Inside the container run the previous commands to generate the tex.wasm and core.dump files.
+Inside the container execute `npm run build` to generate the `tex.wasm` and `core.dump` files.

 More details on the build process are below.